Efficient Characterization of Coherent and Correlated Low-Degree Noise in Layers of Gates: Problem setting

-where we have made use of the expansion in~\eqref{eq:Krausexp} and defined $\chi_{\balpha\bbeta} = \sum_k e_{\bbeta k}^*e_{k\balpha}$ .
-While being exponentially large in the general case, channels following our ansatz are represented by process matrices of polynomial size: $ \chi_{\balpha\bbeta} = (D \times D)$.
-They capture the intuition of stochastic errors occurring at once only on few qubits and are often referred to as $d$-degree Pauli channels~\cite{learning_lowdegree,wadhwa2024agnostic,sarovar2020detecting}.
-To keep the model broadly applicable, we make no assumptions about qubit connectivity, allowing it to apply to quantum devices of arbitrary layout. \\ In Appendix~\ref{phys} we show that this ansatz well represents the error channels in physically motivated scenarios.
-Importantly we show that the error component $\map{E}$ is a low-degree quantum channel, while the whole noisy implementation $\map{C}$ might not be.
-For instance, if we consider a layer of Pauli gates, it will be represented by full weight Pauli strings and so will its noisy implementation.
-For this reason we need to tackle two problems: first we need to define an efficient tomography scheme for low-degree quantum channel (the error component), then we need to adapt the protocol to reconstruct the channel $\map{E}$ while only having experimental access to $\map{C}$.
-We seek a tomography protocol that scales polynomially with system size and relies only on single-qubit state preparation and measurement.
+\item first we define an efficient and experimentally friendly tomography scheme for low-degree quantum channels; \item then we adapt the protocol to reconstruct the channel $\map{E}$ while only having experimental access to $\map{C}$. \end{itemize} We seek a tomography protocol that scales at most polynomially with system size and relies only on single-qubit state preparation and measurement.
 This requirement is consistent with our assumption that single-qubit operations are approximately noiseless, ensuring that the state preparation and measurement procedures do not introduce additional noise into the system. \\ The proposed tomography method is summarized in Fig.~\ref{fig:protocol}.
-By employing randomized Pauli state preparation and measurement, we show that the error channel can be learned to a desired accuracy in $\ell_2$-distance using only a polynomial number of samples.
-Furthermore, we demonstrate that the noisy component of the implementation (Eq.~\eqref{E}) in many relevant cases can be extracted entirely in classical post-processing—avoiding the need to invert the unitary layer on hardware, which would itself be an additional source of error.
-In what follows, we first introduce the tomography protocol and then adapt it to include the unitary post-processing part.
+By employing randomized Pauli state preparation and measurement, we show that the error channel can be learned to a desired accuracy in $\ell_2$-distance using only a logarithmic number of samples.
+In addition, we relate the diamond distance between two channels to the $\ell_1$-distance between their process matrices, and show that the resulting reconstruction cost in diamond distance remains polynomial in the system size.
+Furthermore, we demonstrate that the noisy component of the implementation (Eq.~\eqref{E}) in many relevant cases can be extracted entirely in classical postprocessing—avoiding the need to invert the unitary layer on hardware, which would itself be an additional source of error.
+This inversion comes with an overhead at most polynomial in sample complexity.
+In what follows, we first introduce the tomography protocol and then adapt it to include the classical postprocessing part.